congdong007/go-example/README.md

 # go-example
-this include all examples follow:
+this include all the examples:

 Values                                 <br>
 Variables                              <br>